amq/cockroach-galera-benchmark/README.md

 - the performance of CockroachDB seems to be too low, make sure I didn't miss something obvious
 - investigate oltpbench compatibility issues, possibly add a dialect file
 - evaluate special / pareto / zipfian distribution usage for sysbench
-- try MaxScale load balancer to balance reads while sending writes to a single node
 - launch the final testing, I expect it to last for a few days without pauses

 ## Testing process